Characters: Mazinger Z

 - Unbroken Vigil: To Kouji in episode 52, when he was lying unconscious in a hospital bed after a fight against a Kikaijuu.

-- Violently Protective Girlfriend: Really it is not a good idea hurting Kouji in front of her.
+- Violently Protective Girlfriend: Really it is not a good idea to hurt Kouji in front of her.
 Although her Fem Bot is a constant victim of The Worf Effect, she still has TONS of righteous wrath to back her.

 - Secondary character Saijyo found out about it the hard way in episode 26.
 Shortly after beating up Kouji he found himself in the grip of a Humongous Mecha while Sayaka gave him a furious "The Reason You Suck" Speech.